ededejr/toronto-life/readme.md

 You can view a demo of the final project [here](https://torontolife-481.web.app).

 ### Project Deck
+You can view a the project deck as a pdf [here](https://s3.amazonaws.com/resume.edede/TorontoLife.pdf) or in the **project-description.pdf** file in this repo.

 #### Preview
 ![Project Deck Preview](./project.png)

-You can view a more descriptive project as a pdf deck [here](https://s3.amazonaws.com/resume.edede/TorontoLife.pdf) or in the **project-description.pdf** file in this repo.

 > My role was focused on writing scripts to parse and process raw data, and implementing a simplified version of a content recommender system via the DataSvc and LivabilitySvc